S1xzy/MSC_DPML_2026/class_0.md

-# สัดส่วนของคะแนนในรายวิชา SC677 703 Data Preparation and Machine Learning Algorithm
+# The grading proportions for SC677 703 Data Preparation and Machine Learning Algorithm
+> Created by **Supawit Ps Chaingam 695020003-1**

+For the 1/2026 academic semester, the score distribution, grading criteria, and course activities for this subject are structured as follows:
-## Scoring proportions
+## 📝 Scoring proportions
 | Components | Percent |
 | :--- | :---: |
 | Research Project | 30% |